guanix/rememberaaronsw/memories/_posts/2013-01-14-Condolences.md

 ---
-author: Alberto zani
+author: Nyaradzo kangara
 type: post
 date: 2013-01-14
 title: condolences
 layout: default
 ---
-I did not know Aaron personally, but I feel so sad for his sudden and tragic 'missing' mostly as a human being, and secondarily as a 'giant' of the fight for justice as the open access to scientific information on the Internet is concerned.

-I believe he'll be missed and remembered forever all over the world.
+If there is anything I have learnt, it is the lesson that we must continue to fight for the causes we believe in.
+Deepest condolences to his family.
+Will be missed.